DibranMulder/dibranmulder-blog/source/_posts/Lights-out-01-while-you-blinked.md

 Andrew Morton's reaction was the correct engineering reaction: "Rule #1 is, surely, 'don't add bugs'.
 This thing finds bugs.
 If its hit rate is 50% then that's plenty high enough… That's a really high hit rate!
 How can we possibly not use this, if we care about Rule #1?"

 And the pushback was equally correct.
-Within a month Sashiko had produced over 10,000 reviews averaging some 3,500 words per patch, with a false-positive rate its own author put in the neighbourhood of 20%.
+Within a month Sashiko had produced over 10,000 reviews averaging some 3,500 words per patch, with a rate of false positives its own author put in the neighbourhood of 20%.
 Lorenzo Stoakes, on the proposal to make responses to every bot comment mandatory: "Andrew, for crying out loud.
 Please don't do this."

 Both men are right.
 That is the whole problem in miniature.
 The tool creates real value and real load, and the load lands on humans who did not choose it.
 Nothing in your Definition of Done, your sprint ceremony, or your team topology was designed for an actor that generates 3,500 words of plausible review commentary per patch at four in the morning.

 ## What this series is about

 So: the adoption question is settled.
-It happened faster than the measurement infrastructure, faster than Torvalds's own five-year estimate, and faster than any governance framework you have written.
+It happened faster than the measurement infrastructure, faster than the five years Torvalds gave himself, and faster than any governance framework you have written.

 What is emphatically *not* settled is everything downstream.
 Who is accountable when the commit was authored by an agent and merely approved by a human?
 What does a sprint mean when the work happens overnight and continuously?
 What happens to the craft of engineering when, as Karpathy warns, the generation muscle atrophies while the discrimination muscle becomes the only one that pays?
 What does a team look like when its throughput is bounded by review capacity rather than typing capacity?